ldynia/workshop-containerized/readme.md

 }
 ```

-We will as well create an executable bash script that will enforce container to stay up `~/containerized-workshop/app/scripts/startup.sh`.
+As well we will create an executable bash script that will enforce container to stay up and running. `~/containerized-workshop/app/scripts/startup.sh`.

 ```
 #!/bin/bash